haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 Edit `run.cns` using your favorite editor.
 Take the time to look a bit at its content.
 There is a very large number of variables defined that you can change (provided you know what you are doing...).
 Some of these are explained in our [HADDOCK2.2 online manual](software/haddock2.2/run/)

-#### Defining the protonation state of Histines
+#### Defining the protonation state of Histidines

 By default HADDOCK will treat all histidines as doubly protonated and thus positively charged.
 It is therefore important when your structure contains Histidines to check what the protonation state should be.
 There are different options for this.
 One could be to use [PROPKA](http://www.propka.org).
-The HADDOCK webservers defines the protonation state of Histdine using [MolProbity][link-molprobity]{:target="_blank"}.
+The HADDOCK webservers defines the protonation state of Histidine using [MolProbity][link-molprobity]{:target="_blank"}.
 This is what we are going to demonstrate here.
 For this we will make use of the `reduce` executable from MolProbity to generate all hydrogens in the structure.
 It makes an educated guess of the protonation state of Histidine by considering the hydrogen bond network around those, i.e. structure-based.

 Our `haddock-tools` contain a script that will run `reduce` and extract the protonation state information (`reduce` must be in your path for the script to work):